MilesCranmer/PySR/README.md

 install the `Optim` and `SpecialFunctions` packages via:
 `julia -e 'import Pkg; Pkg.add("Optim"); Pkg.add("SpecialFunctions")'`.

-For python, you need to have Python 3, numpy, and pandas installed.
+For python, you need to have Python 3, numpy, sympy, and pandas installed.

 You can install this package from PyPI with: